Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 the next Court of Tryalls.
 Either by her selfe or Aturney which if she doe not then to be proceeded with all by the

-court for her contempt.”
-Rhode Island Court of Trials records
+court for her contempt.
+Rhode Island Court of Trials

-Oct.
-21, 1668 Horrud Long’s case finally came to trial, but she did not.
-She did not attend court, and was represented by
+October 21, 1668: Horrud Long’s case finally came to trial, but she did not.
+She was represented by John Porter at court.

 Rhode Island Court of Trials records